Joshuajrodrigues/akanksha-gajankar-site/src/content/pages/about.md

-## Akanksha Gajankar - UxUi Designer based in Estonia
+## Akanksha Gajankar - UxUi Designer based in Goa

-**Greetings!** I'm Akanksha Gajankar, a passionate UxUi Designer residing in the picturesque landscapes of [Estonia](https://en.wikipedia.org/wiki/Estonia).
+**Greetings!** I'm Akanksha Gajankar, a passionate UxUi Designer residing in the picturesque landscapes of [Goa](https://en.wikipedia.org/wiki/Goa).
 With a keen eye for design and a love for crafting seamless digital experiences, I bring a unique blend of creativity and technical expertise to the world of web development.

 ## Skills and Expertise